bracketclub/data/README.md

 - `ssh` into linode and run `cd data; npm start entries ncaam`
 - Locally test that logs work: `ssh bc "cat ~/data/logs/pm2/entries-ncaam.log"`

+### For Scores
+- Go to `bracket data` and check `npm run names` works to ensure that the names in `bracket-data` all match the scoreboard
+- Go to `scores` and check that the tests pass, especially the ones getting data directly from urls.
+If anything breaks, fix and write new tests
+- Try running `npm start scores ncaam` locally once the first games start
+- `ssh` into linode and run `cd data; npm start scores ncaam`